 How do the identity and security architectures differ?

-Disclaimer: This comparison is based on publicly available information as of April 2026.
-Features and pricing for Hexnode and Scalefusion are subject to change.
+Disclaimer: This comparison is based on publicly available information reviewed as of July 2026.
+Features, pricing, packaging, and documentation for Hexnode and Scalefusion are subject to change.
 We recommend visiting the official websites of both companies for the most current information.
 All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.